(Looking for the old, Java-based metronome? Find it here.)

 - Set a tempo.
 Tempo is measured in BPM (beats per minute), and you have the choice of four ways to set it:

-- Type a number into the spin control in the top right corner (overwriting the default value of 120), then press Enter on your keyboard.
+- Type a number into the box in the top right corner (overwriting the default value of 120), then press Enter on your keyboard.

-- Click the up/down arrows on the spin control.
+- Click the up/down arrows on the spinner.

-- Drag the knob of the slider control on the right.
+- Drag the knob of the vertical slider on the right.

-- Set the number of beats per measure by dragging the central slider control.
+- Set the number of beats per measure by dragging the slider.

 - Start the metronome by pressing the big button labeled START.
-By the same button you can stop and restart the metronome as many times as you like.
+By the same button you can stop and restart the metronome as many times as you want.

 What is a metronome?